anushaporeddy030697/student_internship_management/README.md

  --> Done with the feedback page in the home page
  --> Done with the search functionality in the company page to filter the student applications.
+ --> Deployed in the cloud both feedback page and search functionality.

 </a></p>